 Their recommendations are:

-- Avoid using a method which produces aerosols that travel long distances;
+- avoid using a method which produces aerosols (very small droplets)

 Don’t spread manure from other farms

-Slurry and manure should only be spread when conditions minimise aerosol production and cattle keepers should avoid sharing spreading equipment .
+If spreading manure or slurry from other farms is unavoidable, it should only be spread when conditions minimise aerosol production.
+Cattle keepers should avoid sharing spreading equipment .

 1. Charles H, Godfray J, Donnelly CA, Kao RR, Macdonald DW, McDonald RA, Petrokofsky G, Wood JLN, Woodroffe R, Young DB, McLean AR.
 2013 A restatement of the natural science evidence base relevant to the control of bovine tuberculosis in Great Britain.